MayJue/Hildegard-of-Bingen-Tribute-Page/README.md

 # Hildegard-of-Bingen-Tribute-Page

+## FreeCodeCamp Tribute Page
-Creating a simple tribute page for Hildegard of Bingen
+Creating a simple tribute page for Hildegard of Bingen for the first challenge of FreeCodeCamp's Responsive Web Design course.